ids789/BinaryKeyboard/README.md

 - Must be able to type quickly and comfortably, even during turbulence.
 - Must be able to use it without looking and when under high work load while doing other tasks.

-*This is an alternative to a another project for the same purpose [link](https://github.com/ids789/ChordedKeyboardFirmware)
+*This is an alternative to another project for the same purpose [link](https://github.com/ids789/ChordedKeyboardFirmware)

 ##### Concept
 Build small lightweight input device which converts standard Morse code sequences into key presses.